The Generation of Danger: Reception

+Dan McHugh of Distorted Sound Mag wrote, "Tallah have expertly set themselves apart with ingenious levels of creativity that will astound...Thirteen songs of this sheer brute force may be a bit exhausting for some but the execution is undeniably impressive."
 Max Morin of Metal Injection wrote "Any fan of the last twenty years of metal should find something to like about The Generation of Danger.
 Tallah is about as subtle as a bunch of cavemen beating a drum kit with rocks, but they're so dedicated to the chaos that it's admirable."
+Sputnikmusic called the album a "chaotic mish-mash of styles is the most refreshing breath of fresh air I’ve ever seen in music, a landmark moment both for metalcore and for nu-metal."
 Simon Valentine of Wall of Sound called it "a frenetic album that both salutes the old guard but offers up their signature sound as the new normal."